vladimir-3-15-18/vladimir-3-15-18/README.md

 - 💞️ I’m looking to collaborate on a project in financial technologies
-- 📫 How to reach me: vladimirborodin1312@gmail.com; @vborod1n on telegram; vladimir_borodin1312 in instagram
+- 📫 How to reach me: vladimirborodin1312@gmail.com; @vborod1n on telegram; vladimir_borodin1312 on instagram